-Risk and Insurance Management Society, Inc. (RIMS)
+Risk and Insurance Management Society, Inc.

 University of Calgary Continuing Education is a recognized provider of risk management courses for the Risk and Insurance Management Society, Inc. which are eligible for the Canadian Risk Management (CRM) designation.
-The CRM is a national designation that is recognized and and awarded by the Risk and Insurance Management Society, Inc. To obtain a CRM designation, students must complete three risk management courses available at University of Calgary Continuing Education:
+The CRM is a national designation that is recognized and awarded by the Risk and Insurance Management Society, Inc. To obtain a CRM designation, students must complete three risk management courses available at University of Calgary Continuing Education:

 CRM Designation